 Catered chalet meals and chalet cooking

 We feature almost 1,200 catered chalets in the Alps which are managed by over 160 different chalet companies.
-These companies range from the very large (with over 100 properties) to the very small (one chalet which is owner managed), and from those offering simple good value to others with eye-watering prices.
-However, all these separate companies provide what are called 'catered chalet' holidays whereby chalet staff provide the three standard daily meals of breakfast, afternoon tea and dinner.
-We look in a little more detail at 'chalet cooking' and the catered chalet meals you can expect on your ski holiday.
+These chalet companies range from the very large (with over 100 properties) to the very small (one owner managed property), and from simple good value to outlandish luxury.

 Catered chalet breakfasts

 As you progress up the price scale your breakfast will improve.
 The quality of the ingredients used for your cooked option and the range & quality of breads, juice and cereals will improve.
 At the upper end you will receive a breakfast that would rival that produced by any 5 star luxury hotel.
-Freshly squeezed juice, smoothies, freshly made waffles, maple syrup, delicious yoghurts, proper coffee, fresh croissants and pain au chocolat (if in France), tropical fresh fruit, a full cooked English breakfast if you want and, 'yes' scrambled eggs done properly.
+Freshly squeezed juice, smoothies, freshly made waffles with maple syrup, delicious yoghurts, proper fresh coffee, fresh croissants and pain au chocolat (if in France), tropical fresh fruit, a full cooked English breakfast if you want and -'yay' - scrambled eggs done properly.

 Catered chalet afternoon tea